qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 Apache HTTP Server
 ------------------

-.. note:: In the following, please replace ``localhost`` with the name or IP address of your server.
+.. note:: In the following, please replace ``qgis.demo`` with the name or IP address of your server.

 Install Apache and  `mod_fcgid <https://httpd.apache.org/mod_fcgid/mod/mod_fcgid.html>`_: